Singularities of the Chern-Ricci flow: A priori estimates

-Observe that $E_1$ is finite thanks to Lemma~\ref{lem: equisingular}, while $E_2$ is finite since $p^*/(2c(\f_0))<T$ and that $\psi_0$ is less singular than $\f_0$.
-One should emphasize that $\f_0$ in this a priori estimate section plays a role of its approximating sequence $\f_{0,j}$ (which are smooth strictly $\theta$-psh functions decreasing to $\f_0$).
-The corresponding sequence $E_1^j$ are uniformly bounded from above in $j$, hence we can pass to the limit.
+Observe that $E_1$ is finite by Lemma~\ref{lem: equisingular}, while $E_2$ is finite since $\frac{p^*}{2c(\f_0)}<T$ and that $\psi_0$ is less singular than $\f_0$.
+We should emphasize that $\f_0$ in this a priori estimate section plays a role in its approximating sequence $\f_{0,j}$ (which are smooth strictly $\theta$-psh functions decreasing to $\f_0$).
+The corresponding sequence $E_1^j$ is uniformly bounded from above in $j$.
+Hence, we can pass the limit.

-In what follows we use $C$ for a positive constant whose value may change from line to line but be uniformly controlled.
+In what follows, we use $C$ to denote a positive constant whose value may change from line to line but is uniformly controlled.